 Get alerts when new Sustainability Blog articles are available.

-Kline projects demand for general industrial lubes – hydraulic fluids, industrial gear oils, turbine and circulating oils, compressor and refrigeration oils, and greases – to grow through 2024, he said, but doesn’t anticipate it recovering to 2019 levels during that span.
-“Not within that five-year period, by our projections,” he added.
-However, the company does anticipate about a 3 percent compound annual growth rate from 2020 to 2024, building off the projected decreased demand this year.
-“So they’ll be slightly recessed from original 2019 volumes.”
+During a Sept.
+9 online webinar, David Tsui, a project manager in Kline’s energy practice, said demand will not return to 2019 levels by 2024.
+“Not within that five-year period, by our projections,” he said.
+However, the company does anticipate about a 3% compound annual growth rate from 2020 to 2024, building off the projected decreased demand this year.
+“So they’ll be slightly recessed from original 2019 volumes,” he noted.

-Tsui noted that general industrial oils and grease demand had grown at a steady, modest 0.2 percent compound annual rate over the past five years through last year.
+Tsui said that general industrial oils and grease demand had grown at a steady, modest 0.2% compound annual rate over the past five years.
 “It was growing more in certain regions and slightly declining in others,” he said.
 “It was originally forecast to grow a little bit more as economies picked up.
 However, COVID-19 really threw a monkey wrench into things.”

 In 2019 global demand was 6.4 million tons, which constituted about 19% of overall global lubricant demand excluding process oils, Kline estimated.
 South America is expected to be one of the fastest growing regions for general industrial oils and grease consumption, he said.
 Among industrial oil types, Tsui said, North America accounted for about 20% of global industrial gear oil consumption last year, and – like Europe – has a higher prevalence of premium and synthetic lubricants.